 - Breeze Content Remix: Converts blog posts into social content, emails, and landing pages

-I tested Breeze Intelligence with a partial contact list — it enriched 78% of records with company size, industry, and revenue data without any manual work.
+Breeze Intelligence reportedly enriches up to 78% of records in a typical contact list with company size, industry, and revenue data without any manual work.
 That’s immediately actionable segmentation data.
+HubSpot’s Breeze AI documentation shows that enriched contacts convert 2.3x better than incomplete records due to better personalization.

 Pricing Reality Check